graezykev/explain-nuance-git-merge-rebase/README.md

 ### Commit `D`

-Create a new branch `feature` based on `main`.
+Let's say one of the developers (or myself) needs to develop a new feature, he creates a new branch `feature` based on `main`.

 ```sh
 git checkout -b feature
 ```

-Make some change to the second line.
+And makes some changes to the second line.

 ```diff
 Initial content